 contoso.com.
 Purchasing a domain name gives you the right to control the DNS hierarchy under that name, for example allowing you to direct the name

 www.contoso.com to your company web site.
-The registrar may host the domain in its own name servers on your behalf or allow you to specify alternative name servers.
+The registrar might host the domain on its own name servers on your behalf or allow you to specify alternative name servers.

 Azure DNS provides a globally distributed and high-availability name server infrastructure that you can use to host your domain.
 By hosting your domains in Azure DNS, you can manage your DNS records with the same credentials, APIs, tools, billing, and support as your other Azure services.

 Azure DNS currently doesn't support purchasing of domain names.
 For an annual fee, you can buy a domain name by using App Service domains or a third-party domain name registrar.
 Your domains then can be hosted in Azure DNS for record management.
 For more information, see Delegate a domain to Azure DNS.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.